aselshall/eds/HW/project.md

 For further guidance, refer to 'GCP 2 - Describing your code' in the 'Good Coding Practice (GCP)' module on Canvas.
 Additionally, ensure adherence with the [final report rubric](https://aselshall.github.io/eds/HW/project#24-final-report-rubric-50).

 ### 5. Where should I upload the code and do I need to use GitHub?

-You can upload your code on Canvas, GitHub, or both.
 Using GitHub or a similar platform is required for a higher grade.
 Refer to the Data Availability criterion in the [final report rubric](https://aselshall.github.io/eds/HW/project#24-final-report-rubric-50) for specific requirements.
 This aligns with data communication and best coding practices outlined in your [project objectives](https://aselshall.github.io/eds/HW/project#12-project-objectives).
 Adherence to these practices contributes to a better grade according to the [final report rubric](https://aselshall.github.io/eds/HW/project#24-final-report-rubric-50).

 To upload your code and data to GitHub, follow these steps:
 1. Create a GitHub account.